ESP8266 is a Wifi micro-controller, but has limited pins for ADC. Therefore this topic shows ways to expand ADC pins in the micro controller.

-This is method like diode isolation, resistors are used. a pull down resistor is connected to the ADC pin to lower the voltage. and one end of sensor is connected to the ADC pin and the other end it connect to the GPIO pin through resistor.
+In this method diode isolation and resistors are used.
+A pull down resistor is connected to the ADC pin to lower the voltage.
+One end of the sensor is connected to the ADC pin and the other end is connected to the GPIO pin through resistor.

-At the end you need to choose a method which suits your needs.
+At the end you need to chose a method which suits your needs.
 You need to Trade off between cost, capability and various other factor.